ChrimLBC/sprobot/README.md

 REACT_APP_WS_LINK=:/localhost:8081
 REACT_APP_DISCORD_TOKEN=YOUR DISCORD BOT TOKEN

-Replace the variables with the proper links for the API and websocket and the discord bot token.
+Replace the variables with the proper links for the API, websocket and the discord bot token.

 TODO: